-Vapor Intrusion Guidance Frequently Asked Questions (FAQ's) - APR 2017 (PDF): Questions about the VI guidance that have been frequently asked or that the Department anticipates will be frequently asked have been answered in this list of FAQ's.
+Vapor Intrusion Guidance Frequently Asked Questions (FAQ's) - April 2023 (PDF): Questions about the VI guidance that have been frequently asked or that the Department anticipates will be frequently asked are addressed in this list of FAQ's.
 This document will be periodically updated as new questions are received.
-The date at the top of the document indicates when the document was last updated.
+The date at the top of the document indicates when the document was last updated

 - PA DEP Johnson & Ettinger (J&E) Models – DEP has developed PA-specific J&E model spreadsheets (below) to be used to calculate indoor air concentrations or to calculate risks associated with the indoor air pathway.
 Remediators should use DEP's version of the models which are based on EPA's advanced model version 3.1 spreadsheets with PA-specific model inputs.
-Additional information on the development and application of the models can be found in Appendix B of the vapor intrusion guidance.
+Additional information on the development and application of the models can be found in Appendix B of Section IV of the Technical Guidance Manual.
 These models will be periodically updated to add the most up to date toxicity information.
 The date listed on each spreadsheet link below corresponds to the date the spreadsheet was last updated.